j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 C:\Users\lmartin.EMBERFORGE\Downloads\EmberForge_Review\EmberForge_Review.iso
 ```

-From there, the next logical pivot was the DLL name that appeared in follow-on activity.
+At that point, the next logical pivot was the DLL name that surfaced in follow-on execution.

 ```kusto
 EmberForgeX_CL